 Unfortunately, this is a myth.
 The Center for Online and Distance Learning strives to uphold online education and hybrid courses to KU quality.
 These are often just as rigorous (if not more) than your face-to-face courses as they require an even stricter adherence to regular, personal study time in order to learn the material.

 The key to a successful experience is discipline.
 Set deadlines and designate time every day to work (or brush up) on your studies.
 You will have the greatest chance at success if you are able to set aside two to three hours of study time per credit hour, per week.
-For one three-credit-hour course, you should be spending around six to hours a week on your coursework.
+For one three-credit-hour course, you should be spending around six to eight hours a week on your coursework.

 How can I connect with my instructor?

 Instructor contact information is posted on course websites.
 Email instructors as often as it takes to work through issues, and take advantage of their office hours (physical or virtual).